rathorejs/Firebase-web-push-notification-using-javascript-php/README.md

 # How to use

-When you run receive.php file in your browser this will ask for messaging permission if not ask of any reason click on url lock and allow from there.
+When you run receive.php file in your browser this will ask for messaging permission if not ask of any reason click on url lock and allow from there. <br>
-After this reload your page and your web device token print in your web page in 5 secound.
+After this reload your page and your web device token print in your web page in 5 secound.<br>
+Copy this token and open send.php file in your browser enter your token here with message and url.